cloudmesh-community/fa18-516-21/chapter/graphql.md

 union VehicleType = Motorcycle | Car
 ```

 Now when we write a graphql query to fetch VehicleType information, we can ask some of the common fields and some of the specific fields conditionally.
-Below is an example of graphql query which is requesting for AllVehicleTypes with common fields like Id, Name and fields specific to either Motorcycle or Car.
+Check following example of graphql query which is requesting for AllVehicleTypes with common fields like Id, Name and fields specific to either Motorcycle or Car.

 ```graphql
 {